Dense Prediction with Attentive Feature Aggregation: Experiments

 BDD100K~\cite{yu2020bdd100k} is a diverse driving video dataset for multitask learning.
 For the semantic segmentation task, it provides 10K images with same categories as Cityscapes at 1280 x 720 resolution.
 The dataset consists 7K, 1K, and 2K images for training, validation, and testing.
 Considering the amount of training data is twice as Cityscapes, we use DLA-169 as the backbone with full image crop and 16 training batch size for 200 epochs.
 During inference, we use multi-scale inference with [0.5, 1.0, 1.5, 2.0] scales and image flipping.

 The results on validation and test sets are shown in Table~\ref{bdd100k-results}.
 AFA-DLA achieves new state-of-the-art performances on both sets despite using fewer operations and parameters when compared to the top performing methods as shown in Table~\ref{cityscapes-flops}.
-Our method achieves 67.46 mean IoU on the validation set and is even higher than DecoupleSegNet~\cite{li2020improving}, which uses Cityscapes pre-trained weights.
-Moreover, AFA-DLA obtains 58.47 mean IoU on the test set, which outperforms all the strong official baselines.
+Our method achieves 67.46 mIoU on the validation set and is even higher than DecoupleSegNet~\cite{li2020improving}, which uses Cityscapes pre-trained weights.
+Moreover, AFA-DLA obtains 58.47 mIoU on the test set, which outperforms all the strong official baselines.